sarathk73/SentinelEye-WIDS/README.md

 A: The setup involves creating a bot on Telegram, obtaining the bot token, and configuring the bot token in the SentinelEye-WIDS system settings.
 Detailed instructions can be found in the setup documentation.

-## Support and New Features
+## Need Help or Have a Feature Request?
-For support queries or to suggest new features, please file an issue on the GitHub repository, and we will get back to you as soon as possible.
+We're here to help!
+If you have any support queries or suggestions for new features, please file an issue on our GitHub repository.
+We'll get back to you as soon as possible.

 ## Contact Information
 For assistance or to provide feedback, reach out to us at [amssarath@gmail.com](mailto:amssarath@gmail.com).